Natural Science

 5. Cryptozoology

 Secrets and riddles will always attract people.
-Elephants, rhinos, orangutans live on earth, hummingbirds fly, whale sharks swim - many fascinating creatures.
-But the heart never stops in anticipation of something interesting as when we hear the word "yeti".
+Elephants, rhinos, and orangutans live on earth, hummingbirds fly, whale sharks swim - many fascinating creatures.
+But the heart never stops in anticipation of something interesting, as when we hear the word "yeti".
 Or the Loch Ness Monster.
 Let's read the stories of these and other mysterious creatures (they are called "cryptids") and try to figure out if there is any truth in them.

 Printable worksheets on TPT